 Keeping the facility clean (regular cleaning of surfaces, equipment and all traffic routes etc.); and

 Turning the windrows only when there is an advantageous wind direction relative to the possible affected neighbourhood.

+Ensuring that surface leachate is not encouraged and where there are leachate lagoons being used, these should be aerated to prevent H2S build up which in turn will produce unpleasant odours

 An important factor in open windrow composting is the annual extent and seasonal distribution of precipitation.